CloudNetService/website/versioned_docs/version-3.3/modules/database-mysql.md

 All other keys should be self explaining :)
 :::
 ## Sample Configuration
-The default configuration of the Databse-MySQL Module looks like this:
+The default configuration of the Database-MySQL Module looks like this:
 ```json
 {
   "database":"mysql",